 We may hold your personal information for longer where it is necessary to do so for the management of any active or potential legal proceedings, to resolve or defend claims, and for the purpose of making any necessary remediation payments.

-We retain most CCTV footage for a period of 30 days before it is securely destroyed.
-CCTV footage covering certain areas in the airport is retained for a shorter period.
+We retain most CCTV and BWV camera footage for up to 31 days before it is securely destroyed.
+We may retain ANPR images for up to 3 months.
 Where we have saved particular footage related to an incident, legitimate request or claim we retain that footage for as long as is necessary to fulfil the purposes for which it has been retained.